 Subsidized means the Federal government pays the interest while the student is enrolled at least half time; Unsubsidized requires the borrower to be responsible for interest that accrues from the time the funds are disbursed.
 Interest rates and origination fees vary annually.
 See the most updated rates, fees, requirements and repayment information.

 Direct Loans are created directly through CIM.
-CIM offers ("packages") these loans to all eligible students.
-Students have the option to accept, reduce or decline all line items of aid independently when finalizing their aid offer on NetPartner upon admission (or renewal aid posting).
+CIM offers these loans to all eligible students.
+Students have the option to accept, reduce or decline all line items of aid independently when finalizing their aid offer.
 Direct Loan Entrance Counseling and a completed Master Promissory Note are required prior to disbursement the first year receiving this loan.
 These items are completed online.

 Direct Loan borrowers have the right to cancel or reduce the amount of their loans within 14 calendar days from the date the loan funds are credited (disbursed) to their student billing account and have any associated origination fees reversed.
 Borrowers who wish to cancel or reduce their loans must submit a specific written request within the 14-day period to the Financial Aid Office at CIM.
 After the 14-day period has expired, any cancellation or reduction of loans must take place directly between the borrower and the loan servicer, and lender origination fees are not reversed.